The Domestic Crusaders: Premiere

 The two-act play officially premiered as a 2005 showcase production at the Tony Award-winning Berkeley Repertory Theatre.
 The play was and continued to be directed by acclaimed choreographer and director Carla Blank through 2011.
-Its NYC debut, on September 11, 2009, at the Nuyorican Poets Café was followed by a sold-out five-week run, which broke attendance records for plays at this landmark Off-Broadway theater.
-In his Nuyorican program notes, Ali explained the choice of this date for the play's New York opening: "I believe by proactively confronting the history of that day through art and dialogue we can finally move beyond the anger, the violence, the extremism, the separatism, the pain and the regret, and build a bridge of understanding and reconciliation."

 The play received its international premiere performances at MuslimFest in Mississauga, Ontario, Canada, on July 31 and August 1, 2010, and was showcased in Washington, D.C.'s Atlas Performing Arts Center on November 12, 2010, and at the Kennedy Center's Millennium Hall on November 14, 2010.
 The one-hour performance of Act One remains archived on the Kennedy Center website.

+Reception

+The play's New York debut on September 11, 2009, at the Nuyorican Poets Café drew significant public attention, with a sold-out five-week run that broke attendance records for plays at the landmark Off-Broadway theatre.
+Village Voice critic highlighted the play's contribution to theatrical representations of the Muslim-American experience in the aftermath of the September 11 attacks.